turbosquid/ts-publishing-api-go/README.md

 ```bash
 ./ts-publishing-api-go -path product-folder -publish
 ```

+NOTE: Currently products published in this way will not be visible publicly because there are no categories assigned.
+The publishing API does not yet allow you to add or edit categories, but this addition is coming soon.
+This app will be updated when that ability is available.
+In the meantime, you can add Categories in the My Products section of squid.io.

 # TurboSquid Sample Product
 We have created a sample product that shows the formatting for product.json that the publishing api app expects.
 You can download and unzip this sample product into the same directory as the ts-publishing-api-go application.